 If are sick and need to miss work, you should call your employer before your scheduled work time.
 Tell them you are sick and need to stay home.
 Some managers might want you to email or text them.
 If you are not sure what to do, ask your coworkers.
 Also, every company had a different number of paid sick days.
 It is best not to take more than that amount.

-5. Do what your boss says
+5. Do what your employer says

-Follow the directions of your boss.
+For workplace success, follow the directions of your boss.
 The only time you should not do what your boss says is if they tell you to do something illegal.
 If they ask you to do something you cannot do because of religious or personal reasons, you do not have to do it, but you should explain why.
 However, remember that it is okay to share your ideas and opinions.
 Most bosses want to hear from you if you have positive things to share.

 6. Make sure you look professional